How One Team Stopped Avoiding and Started Communicating

 Trust and communication go hand in hand.

-The leader of a public service organization noticed growing dissention among members of his team.
+The leader of a public service organization noticed growing dissension among members of his team.
 Tony was called in to help before the situation escalated and affected the quality of their work.
 He started off by conducting confidential interviews with each team member.
 He then compiled a report for the CEO that consolidated his learnings while keeping his interviewees’ identities private.

 Tony held an off-site retreat and introduced the team to H.O.W. (being Honest, Open, and Willing).
 After he established the right atmosphere, the team had discussions that lead to a new way of interacting.
 On a practical level, they restructured how to handle their electronic communications.
 On a deeper level, once they learned to talk to and listen to one another objectively, the team’s level of trust increased dramatically.